pluralsh/cluster-api-provider-packet/README.md

 ### Getting Started

-You can follow the [Cluster API Quick Start Guide](https://cluster-api.sigs.k8s.io/user/quick-start.html), selecting the 'Packet' tabs.
+You can follow the [Cluster API Quick Start Guide](https://cluster-api.sigs.k8s.io/user/quick-start.html), selecting the 'Equinix Metal' tabs.

-##### Defaults
+#### Defaults

 If you do not change the generated `yaml` files, it will use defaults.
 You can look in the [templates/cluster-template.yaml](./templates/cluster-template.yaml) file for details.